Olympus E-PL5 Comparison Review

 The Olympus PEN E-PL5 is a mirrorless interchangeable lens camera that was revealed to the public in September 2012 and is equipped with a Four Thirds sensor.
 It offers a resolution of 15.9 megapixel.

 Is the Olympus E-PL5 a good camera?
-The E-PL5 has a Camera Elo of 1756.
+The E-PL5 has a Camera Elo of 1706.
 This rating puts the E-PL5 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PL5 also ranks below average. – Well, the Olympus E-PL5 is more than 6 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (Four Thirds cameras), the E-PL5 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-PL5 is more than 9 years old, and there have been many other good digital cameras released since 2012.

 |Mirrorless system camera|